starpit/openwhisk-oauth/README.md

 }
 ```

-Ideally, you would then expose `A_with_auth` via the API gateway, so
+You can now expose `A_with_auth` via the API gateway, so that no
-that no secrets are exposed:
+secrets are exposed:

 ```
 wsk api-experimental create /myapp /A get A_with_auth